chartjs/Chart.js/docs/03-Line-Chart.md

 The data for line charts is broken up into an array of datasets.
 Each dataset has a colour for the fill, a colour for the line and colours for the points and strokes of the points.
 These colours are strings just like CSS.
 You can use RGBA, RGB, HEX or HSL notation.

 The label key on each dataset is optional, and can be used when generating a scale for the chart.

+When `spanGaps` is set to true, the gaps between points in sparse datasets are filled in.
+By default, it is off.

 ### Data Points